Vortexdata/blender-batch-export-cli/README.md

 - Export Directory: Directory meshes are exported to.
 - Export Format: Container type of exports (eg. FBX, OBJ, etc.).
 - Executable source: If unspecified, script will attempt to run blender with `blender` command.
 If you are using Blender's Flatpak version, this will not work.
 Instead, write `flatpak` at the end of the command.

+## Known issues

+### BlenderGIS incompatibility

+During testing, the [BlenderGIS](https://github.com/domlysz/BlenderGIS) addon caused Blender to exit unexpectedly, stopping the export process.
+Temporarely disable the addon if you wish to use this script.

+### Duplicate file detection

+As of 1.0.0, filtered Blender files are indexed two times, one time with aboslute path and another time with relative path.
+It not a bug, it's a feature... kind of.
+When using the Flatpak executable, it will not understand relative paths, so only the aboslute ones are processed.
+When using the native blender command, the relative paths will also be processed.

+This behaviour will be optimized in the future.

 ## License